-Issue Potential Hazard Trigger Action/Response TARP Ref # identified within the Phase 2 ESA reports and remedial action plan.
-Validation Report (indicating completion of any required remediation work) is provided to DPIE and other relevant stakeholders.
-Hazardous materials Explosives remain following closure and present public safety risk.
+Issue Potential Hazard Trigger Action/Response TARP Ref # Hazardous materials Explosives remain following closure and present public safety risk.
 Note: No explosives to remain at premises following closure.
-Delta Coal becomes aware that: explosives are remaining on site. explosives have not been licensed and/or management not in accordance with Explosives Act 2003 Trained and competent personnel (WorkCover accreditation) investigate to identify potential remaining explosives.
-Actions taken to manage any remaining explosives in accordance with Explosives Act 2003 .
+Delta Coal becomes aware that: explosives are remaining on site. explosives have not been licensed and/or management not in accordance with Explosives Act 2003.
+Trained and competent personnel (WorkCover accreditation) investigate to identify potential remaining explosives.
+Actions taken to manage any remaining explosives in accordance with Explosives Act 2003.
 7 Bushfire Significant impact to rehabilitation as a result of bushfire occurring prior to successful establishment of revegetation Bushfire occurs on-site and vegetation is destroyed or significantly damaged.
 Rehabilitation specialist to be engaged to identify likelihood of bushfire to cause long-term damage to establishment of vegetation communities (resulting in failure to establish vegetation).
-If necessary, provide recommend actions to improve vegetation outcomes, which may include the following: • Maintenance fertilizing; • Re-seeding or replanting; • Site security; • Amended bushfire controls.
+If necessary, provide recommend actions to improve vegetation outcomes, which may include the following: Maintenance fertilizing; Re-seeding or replanting; Site security; Amended bushfire controls.
 8

-Review Date Revision No Document Owner Page

-31/12/2023 1 Approvals Coordinator Page 95

-DOCUMENT UNCONTROLLED WHEN PRINTED
+Review Date Next Review Date Revision No Document Owner Page 31/12/2023 0 Approvals Coordinator Page 104 of 114 DOCUMENT UNCONTROLLED WHEN PRINTED